alexanmtz/lucifer-msdos/README.md

 * Voila, now you're a Lucifer servant

 ## Code of conduct
-If the people that watch a session seing the answer start to be scared, no problem to tell that is just a tricky algorithm.
-There's no religigion involved and the name is just a joke.
+If the people that watch a session becomes scary by the answers, no problem to tell that is just a tricky algorithm.
+There's no religion involved and the name is just a joke.